 What should I do if my water was shut off due to non-payment?

 You should contact Customer Service at (860) 278-7850 (and press 2) during regular business hours (Monday – Friday, 8AM – 4:00PM). .
 You will also be required to set up a payment plan or pay your past due balance.
-A turn-on fee of $125 will be charged to your account for water service restoration.
+For 2023, a turn-on fee of $170 will be charged to your account for water service restoration.
 After receiving payment, water service will be turned on the next day.
+Please note the turn on fee increases to $225 if your are shut off twice within the same calendar year.

 How do I make a payment?